 The following article is basically about the intent of clarifying the doubts estimation of people about this tool.

-The Mohs scale was explored or invented in the year 1812 by a famous German mineralogist Friedrich Mohs to measure the scratch resistance of all types of minerals.
+The Mohs scale was explore or invented in the year 1812 by a famous German mineralogist Friedrich Mohs to measure the scratch resistance of all types of minerals.

 Thus, in order to test whether this scale works perfectly or not; initially, he had ten minerals on which he performed this test.
 Since it was an ordinal scale, so the durability of the two minerals was basically comparing to find out that which one is more hard or rigid.